qtlHD/qtlHD/doc/input/mapping_inputs.md

 # Mapping inputs

 In general, file standards for QTL mapping are a muddle.
 The basic premises, however, are pretty straightforward.
-Here, for qtlHD we propose a 'final' tab-delimited format that will also have a binary (and perhaps XML) counterpart representation.
+For qtlHD, we propose a 'final' tab-delimited format that will also have a binary (and perhaps XML) counterpart representation.
 A choice for tab-delimited (or TSV, tab separated value) files is made to secure human readability (and editability!) of data.
+**[But one shouldn't edit such files "by hand".]**
-Since TSV files contain no 'grammar' we describe content and set options through section header information.
+Since TSV files
+contain no 'grammar' we describe content and set options through section header information.
 In principle we attempt to DRY (do not repeat yourself) and sparse data (no inclusion of zero values).
-The idea is to have a simple straightforward standard that can be applied to 95% of cases, is easily readable by humans, and easily parsable by software.
+The idea is to have a simple, straightforward standard that can be applied to 95% of cases, is easily readable by humans, and easily parsable by software.